| William

 teaching reading, pronunciation, elocution and retention of information.
 All of which was interwoven with McGuffy's beliefs in God,

 morality and right living, which he considered of primary educational importance.
+Sullivan's portrayal of the McGuffey influence cannot be faulted for

 depth of research or an abundance of information.
 A reader might conclude, however, that William Holmes McGuffey, Schoolmaster to the

 Nation includes an important story of American culture, but also that as a story, it is poorly told.
+The book seems stiffly academic and disjointed in flow, with names

 of people and places and titles and social status which represent thorough research, but add nothing necessary or helpful to clarify